Wehrbauer: Siedlungsmarken

 The settlement marches were to be separated from the civil administration of the Reich Ministry for the Occupied Eastern Territories and Reichskommissariats and given to the custody of the Reichsführer-SS, who was to name an SS and Police Leader (German: SS- und Polizeiführer) for the region and also to distribute temporary and inheritable fiefs and even permanent land ownership for the settlers.

-In a time span of 25 years, the populations of Ingria (German: Ingermanland), the Memel-Narew region (the district of Bialystok and Western Lithuania) and the southern Ukraine and the Crimean Peninsula (to be renamed Gotengau after the former Germanic tribe) were to become at least 50% German.
+In a time span of 25 years, the populations of Ingria (German: Ingermanland), the Memel-Narew region (the district of Bialystok and Western Lithuania) and southern Ukraine and the Crimean Peninsula (to be renamed Gotengau after the former Germanic tribe) were to become at least 50% German.

 Siedlungsstützpunkte

 In addition to the settlement marches, the SS planned to establish 36 settlement points.
 The population of these points was to be around 20–30% German.
-Marking the center of each point, a planned German city of c.
+Marking the centre of each point, a planned German city of c.
 20,000 inhabitants would be surrounded by closely-located German villages in a 5–10 km radius.
 The villages would secure the German control of all major road and railroad nodes.

 Siedlungsperlen

-The settlement strings would follow the routes Cracow-Lviv-Zhitomir-Kiev, Leningrad-Mogilev-Kiev, and Zhitomir-Vinnitsa-Odessa (note, however, that Odessa came under the administration of Romania during the course of Operation Barbarossa in 1941).
+The settlement strings would follow the routes Cracow-Lviv-Zhitomir-Kiev, Leningrad-Mogilev-Kiev, and Zhitomir-Vinnitsa-Odessa (though Odessa came under the administration of Romania during the course of Operation Barbarossa in 1941).
 A major autobahn system would connect the settlement strings, with new German cities planned for construction along the roadbeds of roughly every 100 km.
 Further extensions run in the direction of the Don and the Volga, and eventually towards the Ural mountains.
-Plans for the extreme broad-gauge Breitspurbahn railway network proposed by the Nazis envisioned the railways having extensions running as far east as Kazan, Stalingrad and Baku as possible railheads.
+Plans for the extreme broad-gauge Breitspurbahn railway network proposed by the Nazis envisioned the railways having extensions running as far east as Kazan, Stalingrad, and Baku as possible railheads.
 Railways could provide another conceivable set of "strings" along which to place settlements.